-The annual deadline for submitting applications for cost-share is November 1st of the year preceding the scheduled planting of the woody cover.
+The annual deadline for submitting applications for cost-share is November 1 of the year preceding the scheduled planting of the woody cover.
+If woody habitat applications do not meet annual planting objectives, this deadline may be extended until planting goals are reached.
 If applications exceed planting goals, applications will be ranked according to the potential wildlife benefits of plantings and funding will be allocated from highest to lowest ranked plantings until available funding is exhausted.

 GFP Woody Habitat Program Guidelines

-- GFP will reimburse producers for 75% of costs incurred for planting woody habitat for wildlife.
-Alternate cost-shares received by producers will be subtracted prior to calculating the GFP 75% reimbursement.
+- GFP will reimburse producers for 75% of their costs incurred for planting woody habitat for wildlife.
+Alternate cost-shares received by producers will be subtracted from the total project cost prior to calculating the GFP 75% reimbursement.

 - At least half of all rows planted in each woody habitat planting must be shrub, cedar or juniper rows.

 - New woody plantings must be at least 8 rows wide and a minimum of 1 acre in size.